esingurcan/my-GEO712-repository/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of my-GEO712-repository is to learn how to work with GitHub
+The goal of my-GEO712-repository is to learn how to work with GitHub.
+I have added my first project here:

 ## Last week’s project